-

 Congratulations to Richard Barrington!
 Inducted into the British BMX Hall of Fame Class of 2025 – Pioneer Influencer

 Richard Barrington was one of the early pioneers at the very start of BMX in the UK.
-He formed a team, ACE, from local kids in the Walthamstow, London area and took them to the now-documented Brockwell Park race (won by Pete Middleton).
-Most of the riders at Brockwell were from the ACE team.
-You could argue that Richard’s…
+He formed a team called ACE from local kids in the Walthamstow area of London and took them to the now documented Brockwell Park race, won by Pete Middleton.
+Most of the riders at Brockwell were from the…

 -